fossasia/knitweb/README.md

 To install the Knitlib server please follow the instructions here: https://github.com/fashiontec/knitlib-webserver

 ### 2.2.
 How to install the webapp
+* Requirements
-(Requirements, Step by Step Installation on Linux, How to use the API, Sample Api Calls and Messages)
+* Step by Step Installation on Linux and Windows

-## 3 Knitapps Online/Offline
+## 3. Knitapps Online/Offline

 ### 3.1 How to use the Knit web app - Offline Pattern Generation (when it is not connected to the server/machine)